+- Describe the proposed subscription model-(e.g., typical length and structure of contract, economic terms, marketing channels, etc.).
+Applicants may enter their proposed model, or enter "unknown" if the model is not yet known.

+- o Describe the expected mix of residential and non-residential subscribers.

+- Olif the project is in a municipal utility or electric cooperative territory, demonstrate the municipal utility or electric cooperative offers net metering bill eredit for community solar projects substantially similar to that offered under Section 16-107.5(I) of the Public Utilities Act as well as purchase of any unsubscribed energy under the Public Utilities Regulatory Policies Act of 1978.

+- Required Uploads

+- For DG Projects

+- A disclosure form must have been completed and signed through the application portal.
+This can be done prior to the Part I application and will not require a separate upload.

+- For all Projects

+- Shading Study

+- Proof of site control

+- Plot diagram or site map for ground mounted systems

+- Additional uploads for systems over 25 kW

+- Signed Interconnection Agreement

 - Approved Vendors must attest that they have obtained all non-ministerial permits that, according to the commercially reasonable investigation of the Approved Vendor, are necessary to the project at the time of application to the Adjustable Block program.
 The Approved Vendor must list all such permits, along with the name, phone, and email of a contact person at the issuing authority.
-The Program Administrator will verify a random selection of permits and reserves the right to verify any permits that it deems require further investigation. - o Requirements for systems already energized prior to application: - GATS or M-RETS unit ID - Uploading of: - Certificate of Completion of Interconnection - ----Net metering application approval letter (if applicable) - Photographic documentation of installation
+The Program Administrator will verify a random selection of permits and reserves the right to verify any permits that it deems require further investigation.

+- Requirements for systems already energized prior to application

+- GATS or M-RETS unit ID

+- Uploading of

+- Certificate of Completion of Interconnection

+- Net metering application approval letter (if applicable)

+- Photographic documentation of installation